stackery/wild-rydes-workshop/05-production.md

 }
 ```

-Once you have done that, click the **Save** button in the upper left.
+Once you have done that, click the **Save** button in the lower right.
 This will save the contents of *Environment Parameters* as parameters in SSM Parameter Store.

 ### 3. Add a *production* Environment Secret for the API key